bitrix24/b24restdocs/api-reference/lists/index.md

 # Universal Lists: Overview of Methods

 Universal lists are a tool for creating and managing structured information.
-They allow for the creation of customizable tables with various types of fields: text, number, date, file, and others.
+They allow for the creation of customizable tables with various field types: text, number, date, file, and others.

 Universal lists integrate with *Bitrix24* modules, enabling the automation of data processing and access management.
 Imagine a list of employee vacation requests.
 A workflow is set up for the list, and access permissions are configured so that only the manager and HR department employees can modify the requests.
-As a result, when an employee submits a vacation request, the HR manager automatically receives a notification to review and approve or deny the request.
+As a result, when an employee submits a vacation request, the HR manager automatically receives a notification to review and approve or decline the request.

 Each list represents an [information block](*iblock).
 Use the group of methods [lists.*](./lists/index.md) to work with lists.